Home Room (2002 film)

-Home Room is an independent film starring Erika Christensen, Busy Philipps and Victor Garber.
-It premiered in the Taos Talking Pictures Film Festival on 12 April 2002, and made its limited theatrical release on 5 September 2003.
+Home Room is an independent film written and directed by Paul F. Ryan, and starring Busy Philipps, Erika Christensen, Holland Taylor and Victor Garber.
+It premiered at the Taos Talking Pictures Film Festival on April 12, 2002, before being given a limited theatrical release on September 5, 2003.

 Plot

-A school massacre leaves seven students and the shooters parents dead and one student named Deanna Cartwright (Christensen) seriously injured.
-The shooter himself is dead, shot by police during the confrontation after the actual shooting, and the only witness (and possible suspect) is Alicia Browning (Philipps), a gothic student who is now under the attention of the detective in charge of the case, Det.
-Martin Van Zandt (Garber).
+A school shooting leaves seven students and the shooter's parents dead and one student named Deanna Cartwright seriously injured.
+The shooter himself is dead, shot by police during the confrontation after the actual shooting, and the only witness (and possible suspect) is Alicia Browning, a goth student who is now under the attention of the detective in charge of the case, Det.
+Martin Van Zandt.

 The school principal asks Alicia to visit Deanna in the hospital.
 Right away, their differences are evident.
 Alicia is an outsider from a single-parent family who shuns the society that similarly shuns her, while Deanna is from a wealthy family, gets good grades and is popular with her classmates.

 At first, Deanna seems upbeat and cheerful, but soon it becomes apparent that beneath this exterior are psychological scars left behind by the incident.
 Alicia starts to empathize with her, as she herself is battling her own demons as well, including a previous suicide attempt.
 Through these similar emotional bonds, the two form an unlikely friendship as they both try to cope with their separate psychological problems.